swiftlang/swift-evolution/proposals/NNNN-package-manager-swift-compatibility-version.md

 ## Introduction

-This proposal adds support for the Swift compiler's new "compatibility version" feature to the package manager.
+This proposal adds support for the Swift compiler's new "language compatibility version" feature to the package manager.

 ## Motivation

-The Swift compiler now supports a "compatibility version" flag which specifies the Swift major language version that the compiler should try to accept.
+The Swift compiler now supports a "language compatibility version" flag which specifies the Swift major language version that the compiler should try to accept.
 We need support for an additional package manager manifest feature in order for this feature to be used by Swift packages.

 ## Proposed solution